daattali/beautiful-jekyll/_posts/2020-07-04-gw-meeting.md

 ______________________________

 ## Bio
 Yu Gang, currently working at Jinan University, the main research direction is nonlinear signal processing, time-frequency analysis, has published more than 20 papers, chaired a youth fund.
-Representative achievements, Synchroextracting Transform, Multisynchrosqueezing Transform, are widely used and recognized in the industry.
+Representative achievements: Synchroextracting Transform, Multisynchrosqueezing Transform, which are widely used and recognized in the industry.

-You're welcome to participate this Saturday morning!
+You're welcome to participate this Sunday morning!